vpatrinica/pdfedit/README.md

 ## API Endpoints

 - `POST /api/pdf/upload` - Upload a PDF file for processing
 - `POST /api/pdf/process` - Process PDF with edits and return the modified file
 - `DELETE /api/pdf/{documentId}` - Clean up temporary document storage

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request
+- `POST /api/pdf/upload` - Upload a PDF file for processing
+- `POST /api/pdf/process` - Process PDF with edits and return the modified file
+- `DELETE /api/pdf/{documentId}` - Clean up temporary document storage